techtown-training/microservices-bootcamp/exercise/fargate/exercise06-docker_helloworld.md

 docker container ls -a
 ~~~

-Now is a good time to mention an additional docker shortcut, would it not be nice to be able to run a docker container and have it remove itself when it exits cleanly?
+Now is a good time to mention an additional docker shortcut, would it not be nice to be able to run a docker container and have it remove itself when the processes in that container exits?
 Fortunately the "--rm" option is for just the case:
 ~~~bash
 docker run --rm hello-world
 ~~~